prajjwalkumar17/Niyam/docs/usage.md

 - risk level
 - approval requirements
 - execution mode
+- redaction of sensitive values before storage

 Possible outcomes:

 - auto-approved and executed
 - pending approval
 - blocked by policy

+Before submitting, a user or agent can also simulate the same command and inspect the exact policy result without creating a command row.

 ### 2. Review Or Approve